Notifications

 Overview

-If passed, Bill 27, the Financial Statutes Amendment Act, 2026, will amend 5 pieces of legislation and support Alberta’s plan to responsibly maintain fiscal stability and keep building economic prosperity.
-The legislation would focus supports on those who need them most, create the conditions for investment, and lay the groundwork for the care-first auto insurance system.
+The Financial Statutes Amendment Act, 2026, (formerly Bill 27) amends 5 pieces of legislation and supports Alberta’s plan to responsibly maintain fiscal stability and keep building economic prosperity.
+The legislation focuses supports on those who need them most, creates the conditions for investment and lays the groundwork for the care-first auto insurance system.

 Key changes

-If passed, Bill 27, the Financial Statutes Amendment Act, 2026 will amend the following acts:
+The Financial Statutes Amendment Act, 2026 amends the following acts:

 • Automobile Insurance Act and Insurance Act